fazetu/jeopyrdy/README.md

 Run a simple Jeopardy game in python.
 For now, this is not a package and is intended to be cloned locally to play.

+I don't fully recall all the rules of Jeopardy at the moment, but some things that are not included:

+* Daily double
+* When a player loses control of the board who gets to pick the next category.
+For now mine, picks a random player leaving out the person who just answered wrong.
+* Others?

 ## Question JSON file

 First you can create a json file containing your game's questions that looks like this: